-2.6 SUBDIVISION DESIGN CRITERIA
+2.6 DISTRIBUTION DESIGN CRITERIA

-(a) All residential commercial and industrial subdivision distribution systems must be designed to supply the maximum reasonably foreseeable load anticipated for that subdivision.
-The maximum reasonably foreseeable load for the subdivision shall be agreed by the Network Services Provider and the developer and must be determined by estimating the peak load of the subdivision after it has been fully developed, assuming the current electricity consumption patterns.
+(a) All distribution systems must be designed to supply the maximum reasonably foreseeable load anticipated for the area served.
+The maximum reasonably foreseeable load must be determined by estimating the peak load of the area after it has been fully developed, taking into account restrictions on land use and assuming current electricity consumption patterns.

 Over recent years there has been a substantial increase in the ADMD loads of residential customers.
 This has resulted in many transformers overloading and customers losing supply for many hours while the transformers were replaced.
-The principal cause of the increased ADMDs has been an increase in airconditioning load.
+The principal cause of the increased ADMDs has been an increase in air-conditioning load.